OctopusDeploy/blog/blog/2023-10/modern-rollback-strategies/index.md

 - Verify the fixes.
 - Assuming verification is successful, redirect the traffic to the new application version.

 Adding feature flags makes rolling forward more workable.
 With feature flags, you can restrict how many users can access a new feature.
-Enable the feature flag for a subset of users.
-If you find any new issues, don't enable the feature flag for other users.
-Fix the issue, verify it, and then enable the feature flag for other users.
+You can enable the feature flag for a subset of users.
+If you find any new issues, you don't enable the feature flag for other users.
+You fix the issue, verify it, and then enable the feature flag for other users.

 The point is the immediate rollback strategy created several "gates".
 Those gates prevent bad code from reaching your entire user base.
 Fixing an issue impacting a limited number of users is much easier and less stressful.